As a cartographer, you'll be involved with the scientific, technological and artistic aspects of developing and

 As a cartographer, you'll need to:

 - carry out research and then decide on what should appear on a map

 - design maps, graphics, illustrations and layouts

-- communicate information through the use of colour, symbols and style
+- communicate information using colour, symbols and style

 - compile and produce graphs on computers for specialist and general users

 - research, select and evaluate map source data for use in the preparation or revision of maps and charts to various scales